d9pouces/hairgap-binaries/README.md

 # hairgap-binaries

-Provide compiled binaries of https://github.com/cea-sec/hairgap
+Provide compiled binaries of https://github.com/cea-sec/hairgap under the form of a Python package.

 ## building

+requirements:
-python3 (>= 3.5), wheel (in the current virtualenv), vagrant with the scp plugin are required.
+* python3 (>= 3.5),
+* wheel (in the current virtualenv),
+* vagrant with the scp plugin.

 ```bash
 # install the scp plugin